Tanishq-Singla7/Sampling_102003205/README.md

 | **Support Vector Machine** |            0.650273 |                0.650273 |             0.689956 |         0.679039 |          0.670306 |
 |          **Decision Tree** |            0.967213 |                0.950820 |             0.984716 |         0.984716 |          0.982533 |

-## The best accuracy achieved is 0.984716 with Decision Tree Model and Cluster Sampling Technique.
+## The best accuracy achieved is 0.984716 with Decision Tree Model and Cluster Sampling & OverSampling!!
-### The Final Result is at the end of the Python Notebook. (ignore the warnings)
+### The Final Resultant Table is at the end of the Python Notebook. (ignore the warnings)
 (The accuracy might vary for different rows picked in the sample when a sample is generated.)